Does Lion's Mane Cause Headaches?

 Can Lion's Mane Cause Headaches?

 What it does do is boost the production of NGF - Nerve Growth Factor.
-If you're deficient in NGF, Lion's Mane can cause headaches.
+If you're deficient in NGF, lion's mane may cause headaches.
 NGF is a growth factor that promotes the differentiation and survival of neurons (brain cells).
 It's crucial for brain development, and repairs damaged nerve cells.

 To make NGF, your body needs: